finos/morphir/docs/snowpark/snowpark-backend-generation.md

 - A [Maybe](https://package.elm-lang.org/packages/elm/core/latest/Maybe) type used with a DataFrame compatible type
 - An [alias](https://guide.elm-lang.org/types/type_aliases) of a DataFrame compatible type

-An example of these kinds of records is the following:
+An example of one of these records is the following:

 ```elm
 type alias Employee =